alihanucar/alihanucar.github.io/_pages/about.md

 <br>

-*“Christian, Jew, Muslim, shaman, Zoroastrian, stone, ground, mountain, river, each has a secret way of being with the mystery, unique and not to be judged” -Rumi*
+*“Christian, Jew, Muslim, shaman, Zoroastrian, stone, ground, mountain, river, each has a secret way of being with the mystery, unique and not to be judged” *

 ![](/images/editing-talk.png)